-- M S. Rodriguez, Richard Stockton College of New Jersey
+- M S. Rodriguez, Richard Stockton College of New Jersey, in CHOICE

 Chapter 1.
 The Mystery of Regulatory Reform.
 Chapter 2.
 Do Regulatory Reforms Influence Regulations?
 Chapter 3.
 In the Regulatory Weeds of the Garden State: A Case Study.
 Chapter 4.
 Regulations and the Economy Chapter 5.
 Seeing Red: Are Regulations a Perceived of Actual Threat?
 Chapter 6.
 Alternative Explanations for Regulatory Reform Chapter 7.
 Regulatory Reform: Rhetoric and Reality in Pennsylvania and North Carolina.
 Chapter 8.
 The Politics of Regulatory Reform.

 Stuart Shapiro is Associate Professor and Director of the Public Policy Program at the Bloustein School of Planning and Public Policy, Rutgers University.
 Professor Shapiro’s research focuses on the regulatory process and regulatory reform, including the role of cost-benefit analysis, public participation, and e-rulemaking.
 He has also done research on the regulatory process in the states.
 Prior to becoming a professor, he was a desk officer and manager in the Office of Information and Regulatory Affairs at the Office of Management and Budget.